Bryson DeChambeau puts on a Masters clinic and takes a 1-shot lead over Scottie Scheffler

 Nicolai Hojgaard of Denmark, one of 17 newcomers to the Masters, was at 5 under with three holes to play.
 Max Homa was at 4 under through 13 holes.

-DeChambeau had his lowest start ever in a major, a clinical performance of power and putting, always a good recipe at Augusta National.
+DeChambeau put on a clinic of power and putting, always a good recipe at Augusta National.

-“Trying to be the best golfer I can be,” DeChambeau said.
-“I'm just in a place where I'm repeating a motion, trying to do the same thing over and over again.”
+“I'm just in a place where I'm repeating a motion, trying to do the same thing over and over again," he said.

 He ran off five birdies in a six-hole stretch on the back nine, including a two-putt birdie on the par-5 15th when his risky shot under a pine tree cleared the water fronting the green and left him 40 feet away.